Skip to Content

 Red and green ornament being made at the Corning Museum of Glass in the shop

-Mark’s Christmas ornament from our Make Your Own Glass class
+Mark’s Christmas ornament from our glass making class

-Class options including hot glass working, fusing and even sandblasting with the help on an experienced glassworker.
+Let’s begin this list of things to do at the Corning Museum of Glass with the popular glass making classes.
+It’s a really fun way to learn about glass and take home a unique souvenir.
+Class options including hot glass working, fusing and sandblasting with the help of an expert glassworker.
 No experience is necessary and opportunities are available for all ages.

-If you want to make your own glass, you will have to book ahead here. spots fill quickly so we recommend you book your experience online before your visit to secure your spot.
+If you want to make your own glass, it costs an additional $15-36 depending on what you choose to make.
+You’ll have to book ahead here and spots fill quickly so we recommend you book your experience online before your visit or the class could fill up.

-During our last visit, we made a glass flower and an ornament.
+Projects vary by season, and we booked in to make a glass flower and an ornament.

 Kristen made the glass flower.
-With this project you can choose two colors and then form the flower petals as well as the stems.
-Additional PPE was provided with this project.
+She choose two colors and then formed the flower petals and stems while the glass was hot with the help of a glassblower.
+Additional PPE was provided.

 Mark made a round Christmas ornament for our tree.
 He chose two colors and then helped blow the glass into it’s round shape.
-No additional PPE was required with this project.
+No additional PPE was required.

 Travel Tip: Book a Make Your Own Glass class then schedule the rest of your visit around your class time.